Particular/NServiceBus.Persistence.ServiceFabric/TESTING.md

   </Target>
 ```

-- Add to the Tests project the following test
+- Add the following test to the TestHarness project:

 ```
     public class ComponentTests : R<Tests>